Untitled Document

 Design

-At a recent shopping excursion with my fifteen year old fashionista daughter, she not only pronounced her unending love for a pair of Jeffrey Campbell shoes but finally declared “I want to marry these shoes!”.
+At a shopping excursion with my then fifteen-year-old fashionista daughter, she not only pronounced her unending love for a pair of Jeffrey Campbell shoes but finally declared “I want to marry these shoes!”.
+I probably spend too much time trying to persuade my busy customers that they really should separate themselves from their money.

 Read full article by Teresa Di Cairano